AdamIsrael/ubuntu-os/README.md

 - Enable live kernel upgrades
 - Enable landscape
 - Expose OS metrics such as uptime and io (disk, network, etc) utilization.
+- Support operation by proxy, such as VNF Configuration Charms that manage an application running on a separate host.

 # Usage